Tag Archives: runoff

 Rainwater Collection From Whatcom to Wahkiakum

-Xerxes underground tanksFrom Whatcom to Wahkiakum, rainwater collection is gaining popularity in most Washington counties.
+Close-up of a worn, metallic fountain pen nib on a black surface.From Whatcom to Wahkiakum, rainwater collection is gaining popularity in most Washington counties.

 Whether potable or non potable, rainwater collection and use is proving to be a solution to new, stricter storm water codes throughout Washington State and elsewhere.
 The 2016 storm water code became effective in January 2016 and its regulations are to protect people, property and the environment from damage caused by runoff.
-The new code is in compliance with the new Stormwater Discharge National Pollution Discharge Elimination Systems (NPDES).
+The new code is in compliance withthe new Stormwater Discharge National Pollution Discharge Elimination Systems (NPDES).

 The new Stormwater Code addresses;